Support and information from NCT

 During labour many women enjoy getting into a pool or bath of warm water.
 This can help if your contractions are coming quite strongly and frequently, or your back is uncomfortable and you want to relieve a feeling of pressure.

-If you do decide to use water for your labour there are some practical things to consider, such as hiring or buying a pool for a home birth, or arranging the use of the birth pool in a hospital or birth centre, so speak to your midwife about your options.
+If you do decide to use water for your labour there are some practical things to consider, such as hiring or buying a pool for a home birth, or arranging the use of the birth pool in a hospital or birth centre.
+Speak to your midwife about your options.

 Nosebleeds during pregnancy